reviewboard/reviewboard/docs/manual/webapi/2.0/authenticating.rst

 date, and a description, and you're done.
 Tokens may also be created using the API.

-The policy and description can be changed at any time through the API Tokens page.
-The expiration date may be changed on any currently valid tokens.
-These can also be changed using the API, which gives more flexibility for expiration date settings (such as setting it to a past date, updating an already-expired token, or setting an explicit time).
+The policy, description, and expiration date and time can be changed at any time through the API Tokens page or the API.

 API token policies can limit the scope of the API resources which may be used.
 There are two built-in access levels: :guilabel:`Full access` and